OpenTechSchool/www.opentechschool.org/handbooks/new-workshop.md

 The usual goals for the first meeting are:
  * Getting to know the interests, motivation, goals, and availability of the coaches
- * Creating a plan for the next steps - this could be anything from a second meeting to talk more, setting up plans for creating/assembling learning materials, to the date and time for the workshop to take place.
+ * Creating a plan for the next steps &mdash; this could be anything from a second meeting to talk more, setting up plans for creating/assembling learning materials, to the date and time for the workshop to take place.